 It was decided each week Alpha Team would meet for a developer exchange meeting at a conference room, where they will share learnings, brainstorm ideas, but also take larger undertakings.
 We discussed and decided on the idea for the migration strategy and allocated a sub team of erstwhile AngularJS developers to develop and present the migration strategy.

 A frontend application is actually a set of HTML documents featuring an edifice of nested HTML elements.
-Likewise, modern web applications tend to feature an edifice of nested components.
+Likewise, modern web applications trend to feature an edifice of nested components.
 A streamlined replica of an application showing a list of comments from employees may look like that:

 The analogous component tree looks like this: